LukaMoya/alx-low_level_programming/0x00-hello_world/README.md

 6. Write a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.Use the function puts.You are not allowed to use printf.Your program should end with the value 0
 7. Write a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.Use the function printf.You are not allowed to use the function puts.Your program should return 0
 8. Write a C program that prints the size of various types on the computer it is compiled and run on.You should produce the exact same output as in the example
+9.Write a script that generates the assembly code (Intel syntax) of a C code and save it in an output file.The C file name will be saved in the variable $CFILE
+The output file should be named the same as the C file, but with the extension .s instead of .c.